 What if an employer has work but wants their staff to stay home (not working)?

 Where an employer directs a full-time or part-time employee not to work, despite there being available work, the employee would ordinarily be entitled to be paid while subject to the direction.
-You should consider your obligations under any applicable enterprise agreement, award, employees’ contracts of employment, and workplace policies (JobKeeper eligible employers may receive assistance with wages).
+You should consider your obligations under any applicable enterprise agreement, award, employees’ contracts of employment, and workplace policies.

 What if a customer closes a site or prohibits my employee from attending because of the customers concerns?